Skip to content

 Methods:

-encodes a list of data points into a numpy array
+encodes a list of data points into a numpy.ndarray

 Parameters: